mknzz/burglary-docs/config.md

 ## Require level for tier

-When `Config.RequireLevelForTier` is enabled, players must meet the tier's `RequiredLevel` before that tier can appear in random job selection — even when level scaling is active.
-This prevents low-level players from being randomly assigned high-tier houses they aren't ready for.
+When `Config.RequireLevelForTier` is enabled, players must meet the tier's `RequiredLevel` before that tier can appear in random job selection for when level scaling is active.

 ```
 Config.RequireLevelForTier = true  -- Set to 'true' to gate tiers behind RequiredLevel, 'false' for pure probability